My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 It will take a lot of hard work.
 You will have to retrain your brain to form sentences without it.
 Or, ask your friends to scream Stop every time you say the word.

-In an effort to make my room more appealing to the eye, I have asked for Kady's help.
-She began by taking down the things on my walls.
+To make my room more appealing to the eye, I have asked for Kady's help.
+She began by taking down tenerything on my walls.
 Down came placques, away went guidons, and gone are all the prints.
 Next, she patched the bazillion holes in the walls while I got rid of a LOT of the ash and trash.

-She'll dust the walls, paint the bad places, and clean the marks on the ceiling with a Magic Eraser.
-I'm staying out of her way.
+She dusted the walls, painted the bad places, and cleaned the marks on the ceiling with a Magic Eraser.
+I stayed out of her way.

 It already looks better than it did.